The following history of Churchill, Manitoba, Canada is based on a publication by Parks Canada - "On the Edge of a Frozen Sea" by Robert Coutts.

 Parks Canada has been actively involved in research and conservation of Churchill's historic sites.
 Further information on these historic sites (and on nearby Wapusk National Park - established in 1996) can be found at the Parks Canada Visitor Centre in Bayport Plaza

-Eskimo Museum - In town you will find the Eskimo Museum that has been in operation for over 60 years.
+Itsanitaq Museum - In town you will find the Itsanitaq Museum that has been in operation for over 60 years.
 It had its origins in the residence of the local Catholic Bishop whose Diocese extends north from Churchill to Nunavut.
 If you are interested in Inuit art and history this is a must-see.

 St. Paul's Anglican Church - as the first prefabricated building in North America this modest structure was recently designated a heritage site by the Province of Manitoba.
 Inside you will be able to see the beautiful stain glass window donated by Lady Jane Franklin (Sir John Franklin's wife) in gratitude to all the expeditions that searched for the whereabouts of her husband lost in a search for the Northwest Passage.